S&P 500, Dow slip on grim earnings, coronavirus worries

 Morgan Stanley MS.N wrapped up earnings for the big U.S. lenders, reporting a plunge in quarterly profit as its advisory and wealth management businesses took a hit from the economic fallout of the pandemic.
 The bank subsector .SPXBK dropped 3.9%.

-Declining issues outnumbered advancers more than 3-to-1 on the NYSE and 1.6-to-1 on the Nasdaq.
+Declining issues outnumbered advancers more than 2-to-1 on the NYSE and on the Nasdaq.

 (Reporting by Medha Singh and Akanksha Rana in Bengaluru; Editing by Sagarika Jaisinghani and Shounak Dasgupta)